RishabhMewada/CTRL-AI-Macropad/README.md

 CTRL is designed to support AI-assisted workflows through a host-based companion application.
 AI processing will run on the host computer, while CTRL serves as:

-~ A low-latency physical interface
+~ low-latency physical interface
-~ A status display device
+~ status display device
-~ A context-aware shortcut controller
+~ context-aware shortcut controller

 The hardware architecture is transport-agnostic, enabling flexible integration with higher-level software systems.